eikek/fit4s/README.md

 ## TODO

 - [x] add tags to import cmd
-- parallel directory import (max(3, cpus - 2))
+- [x] parallel directory import (max(3, cpus - 2))
-- better error when init was not called
+- better error when init was not called, or just do initialize
 - add LapMsg to database
-- scala3
 - [x] try fix timestamps for GarminSwim
   - not possible to get the correct time, bc it is based on "seconds from device power on" (when batteries got inserted).
 Since